Friday

 And we shall never hope in vain.

-O Lord, mercifully receive the prayers of your people who call upon you, and grant that they may know and understand what things they ought to do, and also may have grace and power faithfully to accomplish them; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and for ever.
+O Lord, mercifully receive the prayers of your people who call upon you, and grant that they may know and understand what things they ought to do, and may also have grace and power faithfully to accomplish them; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and for ever.
 Amen.

-We pray for the people of Bhutan.
+We pray for the people of Isle of Man.

-Bartolome de Las Casas was born in Seville, Spain, in 1474.
+Bartolomé de las Casas was born in Seville, Spain, in 1474.
 In 1502 he went to Cuba, and for his military services there was given an Encomienda, an estate that included the services of the Indians living on it.

 In about 1513 he was ordained priest (probably the first ordination in the Americas), and in 1514 he renounced all claim on his Indian serfs.